hackforla/tdm-calculator/README.md

 ## Contact info

-Please use the tdm-calculator slack channel to communicate with the whole project team, or direct-messages through slack for communication with individuals.
+Please use the tdm-calculator slack channel to communicate with the whole project team.

 If you have any questions or comments, feel free to reach out to:
 Hack For LA
 Bonnie
 Co-Host/Organizer
-bonnie@hackforla.org
+tdm@hackforla.org

 ### Licensing